World tour of Ulysses S. Grant: Preparation and launch

 Regiment Infantry of the National Guard of Pennsylvania.

 The next ceremony occurred on the 16th when a procession of soldiers' orphans, all wards of the State, marched past Childs' residence while Generals Grant and Sherman stood on the steps of the house, extending their good wishes to the children as they passed.
 Later that day Grant was received by a group of twelve hundred veteran soldiers in Independence Hall.
-After the event Grant had a luncheon with Governor Hartranft at Childs' residence.
+After the event Grant had a luncheon with Governor John F. Hartranft at Childs' residence.
 From there Grant stopped off in Elizabeth, New Jersey, to visit his widowed mother, Hannah.
 Preparing for the tour, the Grants arrived in Philadelphia on May 10, 1877, and were again honored with celebrations during the week before their departure.

-On May 16, Grant and Julia began their world tour and left for England aboard the steamer SS Indiana voyaging across the Atlantic Ocean.
+On May 16, Grant and Julia began their world tour and left for England aboard the American Line steamer SS Indiana voyaging across the Atlantic Ocean.
 Among those who accompanied the Grants on the tour was John Russell Young, a journalist from the New York Herald, invited on for purposes of documenting the various visits and events as they went along.
 Also present was Adam Badeau, U.S. Consul in London and former general staff member for Grant during the Civil War, acting as an observer, aide and adviser.
 With the United States and political life behind him, Grant's personal aspect soon changed from quiet and serious to one more friendly and talkative.
 The prospect of a leisurely world tour and being free from the daily stresses of political life gave Grant much relief.
 Grant's aide, Adam Badeau, noted that any final encouragement to return to politics was now being rebuffed by an enthusiastic Grant looking forward to seeing the world.

 After only a couple of months into Grant's tour, the Great Railroad Strike of 1877 occurred, and he began receiving numerous letters from America with references to the overall situation, many of them expressing the general idea that a "strong man fitted to cope with the emergency" like himself, was presently lacking in the U.S. government.
 The crisis did not persist long, but Badeau estimated that if it had, Grant was likely to have returned out of a sense of duty.
 After the strike ended, the idea of entertaining a third attempt at a presidential nomination had quickly become an unlikely consideration.
 By March 1878, Grant wrote to Badeau, that since the railroad crisis ended "Most every letter I get from the States, like Porter's to you, asks me to remain abroad", suggesting it was best for Grant to spare himself any political trouble and inquiry.